 J-2 dependents may apply for permission to accept employment, provided the income from such employment will be used solely for the benefit of the dependent(s).
-The earnings may be used for such activities as recreation, cultural enrichment, travel, education, or any other purpose NOT related to the needs of the principal J-1 visitor.
-Employment will not be authorized by USCIS if this income is needed to support the J-1 visitor.
+The earnings may be used for recreation, cultural enrichment, travel, education, or any other purpose NOT related to the needs of the principal J-1 visitor.
+Employment will not be authorized by USCIS if income is needed to support the J-1 visitor.
 [8 CFR 214.2(j)(1)(v)(A)].

-- The J-2 dependent must have an unexpired passport, an I-94 card which is marked as D/S or with a date of expiry in the future, and not be or have been engaged in any unauthorized employment while in the United States.
+- The J-2 dependent must have an unexpired passport, an I-94 which is marked as D/S or with a date of expiry in the future, and not be or have been engaged in any unauthorized employment while in the United States.

 What is the maximum time period that I will be allowed to work?